 The Ariel and it’s payload(s) can be optionally configured for water landing and take-off operations.

-Modular equipment provides multi-role unmanned amphibious system capabilities for land and water deployment, air support and retrieval having high endurance for long range sorties.
-Deployed from land or water which could be configured for launch and retrieval from undersea or surface vehicles.
-Drone America’s Ariel UAS is completely modular for ease of storage and field maintenance.
+The advanced design of the Ariel makes it a multi-role unmanned amphibious system capable of both land and water deployment.
+Operating from land or water Drone America’s Ariel UAS is completely modular for ease of storage and field maintenance.
 The main wings and sponsons fold to minimize its footprint to a small mission ready configuration.
-Multiple engine configurations are available where either fuel economy or max performance of speed and power are required.
-Additionally, the UAS can be configured for alternative applications such as an airborne communications relay or an effective ECM (Electronic Counter Measures) platform.
+Multiple engine configurations are available to give you either fuel economy or max speed and power performance as required.
+Additionally, the Ariel can connect with payload modules for alternative applications such as an airborne communications relay or an effective ECM (Electronic Counter Measures) platform.

 By using advanced sensors and payloads such as thermal imaging and Night Vision, the Ariel can be used to detect hot spots, help with fire projections, and do 24/7 air drops.